arthurbrunborg/InkassoMatcher/README.md

 ```
 python3
 ```
-followed by pasting the program code from here: https://raw.githubusercontent.com/arthurbrunborg/InkassoregisteretDemand/main/main.py
+followed by copy-pasting the program code from here: https://raw.githubusercontent.com/arthurbrunborg/InkassoregisteretDemand/main/main.py

-Click enter when it has pasted the whole program.
+Click enter when the whole program has been entered.